 Multifactor security

 1Password offers its users two 2FA options.
-One includes setting up 2FA with third-party authenticator apps like Google Authenticator, Microsoft Authenticator, and Authy.
+One includes setting up 2FA with third-party authenticator apps like Google Authenticator, Microsoft Authenticator, Authy, as well as FIDO U2F-compatible security keys such as YubiKey and Titan.
 The other allows you to utilize Duo Security and send push notifications to your mobile device for login confirmation requests.

-Not surprisingly for open-source software, Bitwarden provides more two-step login options than 1Password.
-In addition to email and third-party authentication apps, Bitwarden also allows users to empower 2FA with YubiKey, and FIDO U2F security keys.
+In addition to email and third-party authentication apps, Bitwarden also allows users to empower 2FA with FIDO U2F security keys.
 However, these options are reserved for paid users only.

 Free Bitwarden users can utilize 2FA with email and authentication apps only.